schhatbar/PriorityPoll/DEPLOYMENT.md

 This will automatically:
 1. Check if Docker is installed and running
+2. Ensure theme.json exists (creates it if missing)
-2. Build the application Docker image
+3. Build the application Docker image
-3. Start the application, PostgreSQL database, and pgAdmin
+4. Start the application, PostgreSQL database, and pgAdmin
-4. Display access information when complete
+5. Display access information when complete

 ### Option 2: Manual Deployment